 An employee subject to layoff must be notified of the pending layoff in writing by either hand-delivering, emailing, or mailing the notice by certified mail to the employee's address on file.
-Upon receipt of the notice, the employee has five (5) work days to notify the university's Human Resources office, in writing, of their intention to exercise their layoff rights under this Article, including whether the employee chooses to: 1) move through the entire layoff process below or 2) move directly to layoff and placement on the recall list (Section 3(E)(3)) without using the entire layoff process below.
+Upon receipt of the notice, the employee has five (5) work days to notify the university's Human Resources office, in writing, of their intention to exercise their layoff rights under this Article, including whether the employee chooses to : 1) move through the entire layoff process below or 2) move directly to layoff and placement on the recall list (Section 3(E)(3)) without using the entire layoff process below.
 The timeline will be included in the official notice to the employee.
-If the university's Human Resources office does not receive the employee's choice within the five (5) work days, the employee will be given official notice that the employee is deemed to have elected to be laid off and placed on the recall list in accordance with Section 10(A) of this Article.
+If the university's Human Resources office does not receive the employee is deemed to have elected to be laid off and placed on the recall list in accordance with Section 10(A) of this Article.